 Finite Element Method

 Many of the above-mentioned analyses are carried out in Finite Element Method (FEM) software packages.
+A collection of software is used by us each with its own strengths.

 FEM models provide valuable insights into complex issues.
 This can be the distribution of forces in complex shapes, the influence of extreme loads or the behaviour of non-linear (new) materials.
 A combination of these aspects is often analysed, for example, we combine non-linear material behaviour of masonry with earthquake loading (time signal) to analyse the cracking and failure of masonry during an earthquake.
 Most analyses are performed in DIANA FEA for which we intensively cooperate with their software developers.
 In addition, for specific topics we use specialized FEM software such as: